njsmith/zs/doc/index.rst

   download it.
 But there's no point in throwing around gigabytes of data to answer a kilobyte question.

-  Try it yourself:
+  If you have the ZS tools installed, you can try it right now.
+Here's a live run from the readthedocs.org servers, which are nowhere near
+  UCSD:

-  .. sneaky hack: we set the TIME variable in conf.py to get nicer
+  .. sneaky hack: we set the TIME envvar in conf.py to get nicer
      output from the 'time' command called here

   .. command-output:: time zs dump --prefix='this is fun\t' http://bolete.ucsd.edu/njsmith/google-books-eng-us-all-20120701-3gram.zs